qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 directly over the points they refer to.

 #.
 Open the |labeling| :guilabel:`Labels` tab of the
-   :guilabel:`Layer Properties` dialog for the :guilabel:`places` layer.
+   :guilabel:`Layer Properties` dialog for the :guilabel:`places` layer
 #.
-Select the :guilabel:`Placement` option from the options list.
+Select the :guilabel:`Placement` option from the options list
 #.
-Click on the :guilabel:`Offset from point` button.
+Click on the :guilabel:`Offset from point` button

    This will reveal the :guilabel:`Quadrant` options which you can use to set the position of the label in relation to the point marker.
 In this case, we want the